Skip to main content

 Receive signals in real-time

-Your endpoint receives a POST request with full signal context every time a matching signal is detected.
+Your endpoint receives a POST with full signal context every time a matching signal is detected.
+Failed deliveries retry with exponential backoff (10× / 24h).

 JSON